gap-system/ReleaseTools/README.md

     git push master --tags
     ```

 11. Now upload the archives to GitHub.
-You can do this manually, but we also
-    include an `upload` script to do this for you:
+You can do this manually from https://github.com/USER/FOO/releases/tag/v1.2.3 .
+We also include an `upload` script to do this for you:

     ```
     PATH/TO/ReleaseTools/upload --tag v1.2.3 --repo FOO tmp/foo-1.2.3.*